antitree/go-pillage-registries/README.md

 ## Example:

-In the [example directory](example/) there is an example of an image which Docker image that is a server that has a secret.
+In the [examples directory](docs/examples/) there is a demo Dockerfile that builds an image with hidden (whiteout) secrets for testing the `--whiteout` feature.

 ## Acknowledgments
 * Thanks to @jmakinen-ncc the original author of NCC Group's go-registry-pillage